NiclasFenton-Wiegleb/computer-vision-rock-paper-scissors/README.md

 ## Milestone 1

 - The machine learning model was trained to recognise four classes: Rock, Paper, Scissors and Nothing.
-The training set contained 1300 images, 300 for each possible play and 400 for the Nothing class
+The training set contained 2300 images, 500 for each possible play and 800 for the Nothing class, to minimise the chances of a false positive.

 - The files containing the model were downloaded from Teachable Machine and uploaded to this repository.